tureluren/refql/README.md

 ```

 ## Relationships
 This is where RefQL really shines.
 To include referenced data, you only need to pass a single query with relationship signs to the tag function ` rql`` ` and run it.
 Imagine doing this with SQL, using join clauses or running multiple queries and end up with data that isn't aggregated.
 With PostgreSQL you can always use the built-in JSON function [json_build_object](https://www.postgresql.org/docs/current/functions-json.html) in combination with [json_agg](https://www.postgresql.org/docs/9.5/functions-aggregate.html) to get a fully aggregated result with a single query.
 Though, writing these out can be very time-consuming, and you may find that they don't look so clean.
-Creating a query with the tag function ` rql`` ` will create a RqlTag object that will be parsed into an AST and interpreted into SQL.
+Creating a query with the tag function ` rql`` ` will create a RQLTag object that will be parsed into an AST and interpreted into SQL.

 > RefQL relies heavily on references.
 They are either [provided](#refs-option-object-default-) by you, [detected](#detectrefs-option-boolean-default-true) or guessed.
 These last 2 work very well when your database model is logically constructed and uses logical names for foreign keys.